Mastering Still Life Oil Painting: Techniques for Modern American Artists

 Modern oil painting has seen many new developments.
 There are now more color options than ever.
 New

-combine ease with traditional qualities.
+easier to use.
 High-quality, pre-primed canvases are readily available.
+Synthetic brushes offer new

-paintings better.
-These advances keep oil painting relevant in the digital age.
+protection.
+Others are made to be more eco-friendly.
+These advances keep oil painting relevant in

 The Rise of Oil Painting in Digital Art and Multimedia